lammps/lammps/doc/src/Errors_messages.rst

    Self-explanatory.

 *Cannot use -reorder after -partition* Self-explanatory.
-See doc page discussion of command-line switches.
+See page discussion of command-line switches.

 *Cannot use Ewald with 2d simulation*
    The kspace style ewald cannot be used in 2d simulations.
 You can use